Dismantlability of weakly systolic complexes and applications: Dismantlability of weakly bridged graphs

 \section{Dismantlability of weakly bridged graphs}

 In this section, we show that the underlying graphs of weakly systolic complexes are dismantlable and that a dismantling order can be obtained using LexBFS.
-Then we use this result to deduce several consequences about combings of weakly bridged graphs and about the collapsibility of weakly systolic complexes.
+Then we use this result to deduce several consequences about collapsibility of weakly systolic complexes and fixed simplices.
 Other consequences of dismantling are given in subsequent sections.

-\begin{theorem}[LexBFS dismantlability] Any LexBFS ordering of a locally finite weakly bridged graph $G=G({\bold X})$ is a dismantling ordering.
-In particular, locally finite weakly systolic complexes ${\bold X}$ and their Rips complexes ${\bold X}_k$ are LC-contractible and therefore collapsible. \end{theorem}
+\begin{theorem}[LexBFS dismantlability] Any LexBFS ordering of a locally finite weakly bridged graph $G$ is a dismantling ordering. \end{theorem}

-\begin{proof} We will establish the result for finite weakly bridged graphs and finite weakly systolic complexes.
+\begin{proof} We will establish the result for finite weakly bridged graphs.
 The proof in the locally finite case is completely similar.
 Let $v_n,\ldots,v_1$ be the total order returned by the LexBFS starting from the basepoint $u=v_n.$ Let $G_i$ be the subgraph of $G$ induced by the vertices $v_n,\ldots,v_i.$ For a vertex $v\ne u$ of $G,$ denote by $f(v)$ its father in the LexBFS tree $T_u,$ by $L(v)$ the list of all neighbors of $v$ labeled before $v,$ and by $\alpha(v)$ the label of $v$ (i.e., if $v=v_i,$ then $\alpha(v)=i$).
 We decompose the label $L(v)$ of each vertex $v$ into two parts $L'(v)$ and $L''(v):$ if $d(v,u)=i,$ then $L'(v)=L(v)\cap S_{i-1}(u)$ and $L''(v)=L(v)\cap S_i(u).$ Notice that in the lexicographic order of $L(v),$ all vertices of $L'(v)$ precede the vertices of $L''(v);$ in particular, the father of $v$ belongs to $L'(v).$ The proof of the theorem is a consequence of the following assertion, which we call the {\it fellow traveler property}:

 {\bf Fellow Traveler Property:} {\it If $v,w$ are adjacent vertices of $G,$ then their fathers $v'=f(v)$ and $w'=f(w)$ either coincide or are adjacent.
 If $v'$ and $w'$ are adjacent and $\alpha(w)<\alpha(v),$ then $w'$ is adjacent to $v$ and $v'$ is not adjacent to $w.$}